*Article Contains Surgical Photos*

 - The tendon is gently freed from enlarged bone and protected to allow for removal of bone.

 - Os tibiale externum (accessory navicular) if removed, seen above.
 Enlarged navicular bone is also removed.

 Before and after images of middle of arch demonstrating removal of extra bone, and enlarge navicular bone.

 3) Posterior tibial tendon is reattached with an absorbable anchor inserted into the bone.
 The strong permanent sutures attached to this anchor are tied into the tendon, reattaching the released portion of tendon, but at the same time tightening the tendon to help strengthen the arch.
 Additional procedures are sometimes required in severe cases of pediatric flatfoot.

 Bone has been removed and anchor with suture is attached, this will tighten posterior tibial tendon when tied.

-The Kidner procedure is a minor surgery that can give children their pain free lives back, especially in sport.
+The Kidner procedure is a minor surgery that can give children their pain-free lives back, especially in sports.
 The procedure is brief and the vast majority of patients report very little pain during the immediate post-operative recovery period.
 If your child suffers from arch pain, don't hesitate to get them treated.
-No child should suffer pain from this treatable condition, let the doctors at FAANT help get your child back to being a kid.
+No child should suffer pain from this treatable condition, let the doctors at FAANT help get your kid back to being a kid.